Funding to Diversify Maine's Island and Coastal Economies

 Who is Eligible

-The Tom Glenn Community Impact Fund offers grant and loan support for Small Businesses and Community Infrastructure:
+The Tom Glenn Community Impact Fund offers grant and loan support for Small Businesses and Community Infrastructure Planning:

 - Small Business Support: Professional development grants and catalyst loans to support small business growth.
-Current areas of focus include: Island and Coastal Small Businesses, Artists and Makers, Aquaculture Businesses, and Lobstering Businesses.
+Areas of focus: Island and Coastal Small Businesses, Artists and Makers, Aquaculture Businesses, and Lobstering Businesses.

 - Infrastructure Planning: Grants and revolving loans for community infrastructure planning.
-Current areas of focus include: Broadband, Energy, Working Waterfront, and Sea Level Rise.
+Areas of focus: Broadband, Energy, Working Waterfront, and Sea Level Rise.

 Island Institute’s grant/loan programs seek to impact the following target beneficiaries in Maine's 120 island and coastal communities: